Hydrofluoric Acid Market

 -

-In November 2022, Solvay and Orbia formed a joint venture to build one of North America’s largest PVDF manufacturing facilities for battery components, with Koura and Vestolit supplying hydrofluoric acid, VCM, and chlorine.
+In November 2022, Solvay and Orbia established a joint venture to construct one of North America’s largest PVDF manufacturing facilities for battery components.
+Through this collaboration, Koura and Vestolit will supply key materials such as hydrofluoric acid, VCM, and chlorine, supporting the growing demand for advanced materials in the electric vehicle (EV) and energy storage sectors.

 -